open-ephys/onix-bonsai-onix1-docs/articles/tutorials/ephys-socket.md

 Configure the "Connection" property of each `SendMatOverSocket` node to each of the TCP Socket names configured earlier.
 In this example, we used "socket1" for "SpikeData" and "socket2" for "LfPData".

+> [!TIP]
+> Although the Open Ephys GUI has recording functionality, data acquired using the Bonsai.Onix1
+> package should be written to file in Bonsai.
+You can learn to do this by following the [Hardware
+> Guides](xref:hardware) for your particular hardware.
+For this example, if you are using the
+> NeuropixelsV1e Headstage like the example, follow the [NeuropixelsV1e Headstage Hardware
+> Guide](xref:np1e).

 ## Configure the TCP Socket in the Open Ephys GUI to Stream and View Data
 ### Using the Ephys Socket and Probe Viewer processors for SpikeData